-3.1.1 About Discoverer private connections and Oracle Single Sign-On
+3.1.1 About Discoverer private connections and Single Sign-On

-If Oracle Single Sign-On is enabled, Discoverer private connections work as follows:
+If single sign-on is enabled, Discoverer private connections work as follows:

-- When Discoverer end users select a Discoverer private connection for the first time, they are prompted to enter their Oracle Single Sign-On details (if they have not been authenticated). - After Discoverer end users have been authenticated by Oracle Single Sign-On, they can select a Discoverer private connection without entering the Discoverer password.
+- When Discoverer end users select a Discoverer private connection for the first time, they are prompted to enter their Oracle Single Sign-On or Oracle Access Manager details (if they have not been authenticated). - After Discoverer end users have been authenticated by Oracle Single Sign-On or Oracle Access Manager, they can select a Discoverer private connection without entering the Discoverer password.

-For more information about Oracle Single Sign-On, see Section 13.7.1, "Using Discoverer with Oracle Single Sign-On.'
+For more information about single sign-on for Discoverer, see Section 13.8.1, "Using Discoverer with Oracle Single Sign-On" and Section 13.8.2, "Using Discoverer with Oracle Access Manager".